Frobenius Amplitude, Ultraproducts, and Vanishing on Singular Spaces: Frobenius split complexes

 or equivalently a representative for an isomorphism

 in the derived category.
-A filtered complex is called $F$-split if it possesses an $F$-splitting.
-We make the collection of filtered complexes with $F$-splittings into a category with morphisms given by a morphism of filtered complexes $(\cC_1,F_1)\to (\cC_2, F_2)$ together with a compatible commutative diagram
+A filtered complex is called Frobenius split possesses a Frobenius splitting.
+Although the terminology is convenient in the present context, we warn the reader that it conflicts slightly with the standard notion of a Frobenius split variety.
+We make the collection of filtered complexes with splittings into a category with morphisms given by a morphism of filtered complexes $(\cC_1,F_1)\to (\cC_2, F_2)$ together with a compatible commutative diagram

-When $(\cC^\dt, F)$ is defined on a variety $X$ over a field of characteristic zero, an $F$-splitting will mean an $F$-splitting of its pullback to $X_\cL$.
+When $(\cC^\dt, F)$ is defined on a variety $X$ over a field of characteristic zero, a Frobenius splitting will mean a Frobenius splitting of its pullback to $X_\cL$.

-The obvious question is how do $F$-split complexes arise in nature.
-In answer, we propose the following vague slogan: {\em Complexes $(\cC^\dt,F)$ arising from the Hodge theory of varieties in characteristic zero, with $F$ corresponding to the Hodge filtration, ought to be $F$-split.} Since the objects of Hodge theory are usually highly transcendental, we should qualify this by restricting to complexes of geometric origin.
+The obvious question is how do Frobenius split complexes arise in nature?
+In answer, we propose the following vague slogan: {\em Complexes $(\cC^\dt,F)$ arising from the Hodge theory of varieties in characteristic zero, with $F$ corresponding to the Hodge filtration, ought to be Frobenius split.} Since the objects of Hodge theory are usually highly transcendental, we should qualify this by restricting to complexes of geometric origin.
 However, we prefer not to try to make this too precise, but instead to keep it as guiding principle in the search for interesting examples.
 We begin with the basic example due to Deligne and Illusie \cite{deligne-ill}:

 \begin{thm}[Deligne-Illusie] Let $X $ be a smooth variety with a normal crossing divisor $D$ defined over a perfect field of characteristic $p>\dim X$.
 Suppose that $(X,D)$ lifts mod $p^2$.
 Then there is an isomorphism